 If you experience these symptoms, see your doctor as soon as possible.

 At Dignity Health, you will receive a thorough evaluation from our team of esophageal experts.
 A medical history and physical exam will help us understand your risk factors, symptoms, and physical signs of disease.
-You may also undergo one or more tests:
+You may also undergo one or more tests, including:

 Your doctor will use your test results to determine the stage of cancer and to develop a treatment plan.

-- Chemotherapy, the use of oral or IV drugs to kill cancer.
+- shemotherapy, the use of oral or IV drugs to kill cancer

 You can reduce your risk of developing cancer of the esophagus by following these guidelines: